maryannzhao/SLM_Project/README.md

 # SLM_Project
-A project for statistical linear models
+A project for statistical linear models.
+For this project, we'll be using data from the database: https://www.kaggle.com/tmdb/tmdb-movie-metadata .